abayomipopoola/abayomipopoola/src/pages/how-to-get-rich-without-getting-lucky-summary/index.md

 ![The life we live in](https://www.dropbox.com/s/k5att9w1bnb5orq/feynman.jpeg?raw=1)

-Here are the summarised note on the Naval’s expanded points from his "How to Get Rich" tweetstorm (read expanded series <a href="/how-to-get-rich-without-getting-lucky">here</a>).
+Here is the summarised note on the Naval’s expanded points from his "How to Get Rich" tweetstorm (read expanded series <a href="/how-to-get-rich-without-getting-lucky">here</a>).

 Let's get to it.